-These berry pancakes with a wild blueberry reduction sauce are sure to satisfy.
-Love the idea of protein pancakes without protein powder?
-Get ready for a happy morning in the form of lemon blueberry ricotta pancakes.
+These ricotta berry pancakes with a wild blueberry sauce are sure to satisfy.
+Get ready for a happy morning with these ricotta pancakes!

 Ready for a delicious morning?
 You may want to make extra of the berry reduction pancake sauce, because that’s one delicious blueberry pancake topping you’re about to whip up!

 How about a mouth-watering, antioxidant-filled wild blueberry pancakes breakfast that’s guaranteed to make your tastebuds smile?
 Fork into these fluffy blueberry pancakes!

 Thanks to the folks at Wild Blueberries of North America for sponsoring this post.
 As always, all opinions are my own!

 Breakfast is my favorite meal of the day, and I’m always looking for new recipes to whip up—especially for the weekend when I have more time and can enjoy a leisurely meal.

 Of course, as a dietitian, I love to create recipes like this blueberry lemon pancake recipe that are as good for your health as they are tasty!